-SMC and SWC are rooted in Seattle’s LGBTQ community and are proud members of the Gay and Lesbian Association of Choruses.
-We welcome anyone who is a member or ally of the LGBTQ community.
+SMC and SWC are rooted in Seattle’s LGBTQ community and are proud members of GALA Choruses, the leading association committed to serving the LGBTQ choral movement.
+We welcome anyone who is a member or ally of the community.

 We are a 501(c)3 non-profit arts organization graciously accepting generous tax-deductible donations.
 Many programs exist for donating cash and/or services to the organization, as well as matches from employers.
 Donations can be made online or by calling 206.323.0750 x213.